HOW TO BUILD A SMALL PROFITABLE BRAND WITH A MEANINGFUL PURPOSE

-Every business starts with a purpose to begin with; a vision that jumpstarted in the mind of the founder and turbocharged by his imagination.
+Every business starts with a purpose to begin with; a vision that is jumpstarted in the founder's mind and turbocharged by his/her imagination.

 A business that lacks a clear and robust purpose is a business that lacks a solid core; it might look shiny on the outside but still fragile on the inside.

-This business will lack structures and meaning; and one day or the other, when cash is tight when people’s morals get weaken, this business will collapse and get knocked down on its knees.
+This business will lack structures and meaning; and one day or the other, when cash is tight and people’s morals get weakened, this business will collapse and get knocked down on its knees.

 Close your eyes, take a deep breath, and think of nothing but one question.